 Sadly, many of the Gädini fell into decline around the 1960s and their cultural heritage and value was not realized until many years later.
 Restoration projects have seen the outsides of the Gädini preserved in the traditional style and the insides have been modernized and converted into chic pubs and even holiday apartment rentals.

-Stroll by Zermatt’s oldest hotel, the church, and the fountain dedicated to Ulrich Inderbinen, a famous Swiss mountain guide who had ascended the Matterhorn over 370 times and made his last ascent when he was 90.
+Stroll by the Monte Rosa, Zermatt’s oldest hotel before also checking out the church, and the fountain dedicated to Ulrich Inderbinen.
+Inderbinen was famous Swiss mountain guide who had ascended the Matterhorn over 370 times and made his last ascent when he was 90.

 The Matterhorn Museum is a sunken underground world in the heart of Zermatt that instantly transports you back to the small agricultural village that was forever changed by the first ascent of the Matterhorn in 1865.